lydiastepanek/pen-loop-dot-io-archive/src/content/posts/launching-my-startup-incubator.md

 In the end, Google Ads did not save me time (*cough* ad bans).
 But I learned a lot, at least.

 ![](/images/posts/banned.png "banned")
-<center>I got a lot of these Google Ads suspension notices when I first ran my ads.
-Quite a headache.</center>
+<div class="image-caption">I got a lot of these Google Ads suspension notices when I first ran my ads.
+Quite a headache.</div>

 So here we are.
 And the experiment has worked: TooPhishy for Gmail is the idea that has gotten the most clicks so far, so expect to see a blog post on that startup next!